rust-benchmark1/rust-counterexamples/README.md

 For CWE-78, this is not expected to be detected since the source is not an user input.
 - **Source:** Line 59
 - **Sink:** Line 33
+If the executable on line 17 or args on line 18 comes from user input , it will be detected.
+(CWE-78)
 ---

 ## /src/bin/proc_self_mem_1.rs